 Shopping for insurance can be confusing, whether you’re a first-time or veteran business owner.
 Learn about how commercial property insurance works, what’s covered and what’s not, average costs, and where to obtain coverage.

 If you’re a homeowner, you likely have a homeowners insurance policy to protect your personal belongings and home against damage.
 Commercial property insurance plays a similar function for business owners.

 Commercial property insurance, also known as business property insurance, covers accidental damages, loss, and theft of business property.
 Mark Applegate, a Farmer’s Insurance agent, says that “Commercial property insurance can cover the building your business is located in if you own it.
 It also covers the property inside the building.
 Everything from your inventory to your desk, computers, counters, seating, shelving, and more.”
 Commercial property insurance will pay for the repair or restoration of damaged, lost, or stolen property.

 Even more importantly, commercial property insurance is often the first layer of insurance that a business owner needs.
 Although you can purchase commercial property insurance on its own, it usually comes as part of a business owner’s policy (BOP).
-A BOP bundles liability insurance and property insurance into a single, more economical policy.
+A BOP bundles general liability insurance and property insurance into a single, more economical policy.
 A standard commercial insurance policy also comes with several add-ons for specific types of property coverage.

 Every business owner should have commercial property insurance, even home-based and online businesses.
 Home-based business owners typically have some protection via their homeowners insurance policy, but that typically offers limited coverage for business property.
 If your homeowners insurance can’t accommodate your business needs, it’s time to consider a commercial property policy.